daniil-tokarchuk/FUS/README.md

 ## About

-This is a file upload service that allows users to upload files to Google Drive.
-The service is built using Node.js and TypeScript, providing a robust and scalable solution for file management.
+This file upload service allows users to upload files to Google Drive.
+The service is built using Node.js and TypeScript provides a robust and scalable solution for file management.

 ## Project Structure

 ```
 .
 ├── README.md          <-- This instructions file